Adopted by President’s Cabinet 6/26/18

 Outside Activities: Approval Process

 All employees are encouraged to participate in professional activities; however, those activities must be consistent with the mission of EGSC and the USG.
-Outside activities include occupational, consulting, teaching, speaking and other outside second employment.
+Each employee with a work commitment of 30 hours or more per week and faculty members on contracts of nine months or more must obtain written approval from the President or President’s designee prior to engaging in compensated outside activities that relate to the employee’s expertise or responsibilities at EGSC.
+Such activities include consulting, teaching, speaking, and participating in business, professional, or service enterprises.
 Political activities, including managing campaigns and holding elective or appointed office, are covered under the EGSC Political Activities on Campus Policy.
 However, employees must request and receive prior permission from the President to engage in campaign management and the holding of elective or appointed political office using the EGSC Permission for Outside Activity form.
+Where the employee is a direct report of the President, the President’s approval authority cannot be delegated.

-• Employees with a work commitment of less that 30 hours per week and faculty on contract term of less than nine months IF the outside activity creates a conflict of interest.
+EGSC employees with a work commitment of less than 30 hours per week and faculty members on a contract term of less than nine months a year do not need written approval in advance of engaging in compensated outside activities so long as the outside activity does not create a conflict of interest or otherwise violate Board of Regents policy.

 Prior to requesting permission from the President, the employee and his or her supervisor will review and assess actual conflicts of interests and appearance of conflicts of interest concerning the proposed outside activity and, if necessary, present a plan for managing such conflicts.
 If the proposed outside activity is to occur simultaneously with faculty and staff work hours and/or institutional resources are proposed to be used for such work, faculty and staff must present a plan for submission and approval of annual leave requests and reimbursing the institution for use of the institution’s personnel, facilities, equipment and/or materials consistent with rates charged to outside groups or persons.

-Permission forms for Vice Presidents and Direct Report to President (PDF)
+Permission forms for Vice Presidents and Direct Report to President:

-The Permission for Outside Activity form (see link above) must be completed, signed by the employee, the employee’s immediate supervisor and submitted to the President for approval.
-The employee must clearly indicate the nature, scope and duration of the outside activity.
+The Permission for Outside Activity form (see link above) must be completed, signed by the employee and the employee’s immediate supervisor, and submitted to the President or designee for approval.
+The employee must clearly indicate the nature, scope, and duration of the outside activity.

 Required Leave and Honoraria